Beyond-jQuery/book/manuscript/attributes.md

 # Using and Understanding HTML Element Attributes {#element-attributes}

 Here in chapter five, prepare yourself for a full-scale, in-depth, no-holds-barred discussion on everything related to element attributes.
-All that you learned in the ["finding elements" chapter](#finding-elements) will prove to be useful as I will need to build on some of this knowledge in an effort to help you discover attributes.
-Here, I'll be sure you have a [proper understanding of attributes](#what-are-attributes), as well [how they came about and became part of HTML, and how they fit into the web API](#attribute-history).
+Everything you learned in the ["finding elements" chapter](#finding-elements) will prove to be useful as you apply this knowledge during your journey through attributes.
+I'll make sure you have a [proper understanding of attributes](#what-are-attributes), how they came about and [became part of HTML, and how they fit into the web API](#attribute-history).
 Additionally, you'll learn how to [use attributes to locate DOM elements](#finding-elements-with-attributes).
-While this was covered a bit in the ["finding elements" chapter](#finding-elements), you'll find that the coverage _here_ is comprehensive.
-And finally, I'll dive deeper into attributes and cover how you can [read, add, and update them on any DOM element](#reading-attributes).
+While this was covered a bit in the ["finding elements" chapter](#finding-elements), you'll find that the coverage here is much more comprehensive.
+And finally, I'll dive deeper into attributes and demonstrate how you can [read, add, and update them on any DOM element](#reading-attributes).
 Special sections on [`data-`](#data-attributes) and [`class`](#class-attributes) attributes will be included as well.

-Other than two exceptions, all of the web API code in this chapter has full support across _all_ [modern browsers](#modern-browsers) _and_ even Internet Explorer 8.
-And for those couple that do not have wide browser support, there is an equally elegant solution available for one, and a relatively straightforward approach for the other.
-After you complete this chapter, you will not only have a complete understanding of attributes, but you will also have the confidence to read, update, and use them to select elements all browsers, even those as old as Internet Explorer 8.
-Read on to continue your quest to move beyond jQuery.
+Other than a couple exceptions, all of the web API code in this chapter has full support across _all_ [modern browsers](#modern-browsers) _and_ even Internet Explorer 8.
+After you complete this chapter, you will not only have a complete understanding of attributes, but you will also have the confidence to read them, modify them, _and_ use them to select elements in all browsers, even those as old as Internet Explorer 8.
+Read on to continue your quest to move Beyond jQuery!

 ## What is an attribute? {#what-are-attributes}